BRAND NEW SUPPORT LUMBAR ROLL CUSHION AND SUPPORT

 - Other spine disorders

 Causes lumbar lordosis in women during pregnancy

-Lumbar lordosis in pregnancy thought to be due to the spine adjusting itself to the new center of gravity of the pregnant lady as the pregnancy weight gain causes abdominal enlargement.
+Lumbar lordosis in pregnancy is thought to be due to the spine adjusting itself to the new centre of gravity of the pregnant lady as the pregnancy weight gain causes abdominal enlargement.
 This can be reversed after birth.

-The most common symptoms for people with an abnormal kyphosis are the appearance of poor posture with a hump appearance of the upper back or flat lower back or neck.
+The most common symptoms for people with abnormal kyphosis are the appearance of poor posture with a hump appearance of the upper back or a flat lower back or neck.